intervations/mailenable-modern-skin/README.md

 # MailEnable webmail skin
 iCloud style skin for MailEnable Webmail.

-The current skin options for MailEnable make our skin crawl, so, we are creating a modern skin for MailEnable that is based on the style (look and feel) of iCloud mail.
+The current skin options for MailEnable make our skin crawl...
+So we are creating a modern skin for MailEnable that is based on the style (look and feel) of iCloud mail.

 # <img src="https://github.com/images/modules/search/mona-love.png" alt="Sponsor"> Sponsor this project
 https://buymeacoffee.com/intervations